US begins reuniting some families separated at Mexico border - WTMJ

 Exactly how many families will reunite in the United States and in what order is linked to negotiations with the American Civil Liberties Union to settle a federal lawsuit in San Diego, but Mayorkas said there were more to come.

-“We continue to work tirelessly to reunite many more children with their parents in the weeks and months ahead,” Mayorkas told reporters ahead of the announcement.
-“We have a lot of work still to do, but I am proud of the progress we have made and the reunifications that we have helped to achieve this week.”
+“We continue to work tirelessly to reunite many more children with their parents in the weeks and months ahead,” Mayorkas told reporters.
+“We have a lot of work still to do, but I am proud of the progress we have made and the reunifications that we have helped to achieve.”

 While family separation under “zero-tolerance” ended in June 2018 under court order and shortly after Trump reversed course, Biden has repeatedly assailed the practice as an act of cruelty.
 An executive order on his first day in office pledged to reunite families that were still separated “to the greatest extent possible.”